 1.4 Programs and Degree Types.
 Students can complete an MS or PhD in Chemistry.
 In addition, Chemistry participates in several interdepartmental programs.
-Details of these programs are given in the University Graduate School Bulletin: https://bulletins.iu.edu/iu/gradschool/2019-2020/gradschool-pdf.pdf
+Details of these programs are given in the University Graduate School Bulletin, which is updated yearly at: https://graduate.indiana.edu/academics-research/bulletin.html